alexsingleton/geographicdatascience/_posts/blog/2016-01-12-Intro-R-Spatial-Analysis.markdown

 author: Nick Bearman
 layout: post
 avatar: nickbearman
-title: Introduction to Using R for Spatial Analysis
+title: Introduction to Using R as a GIS
 comments: true
 categories:
 - blog